luisqtr/exciteometer/README.md

 ## Credits

 * The project is currently maintained by [Luis Quintero](http://luiseduve.github.io/), part of his PhD project at the [Data Science Group](http://datascience.dsv.su.se/) at Stockholm University, Sweden.
 * The project leader was [Michael Gaebler](https://www.michaelgaebler.com/), who conceptualized the project and led the work from the first publication, as found in the branch [`release_v1.0.1`](https://github.com/luiseduve/exciteometer/tree/release_v1.0.1).
+[John Muñoz](http://johnhci.com/) and [Jeroen de Mooij](https://nl.linkedin.com/in/jeroendemooij) also heavily contributed in the conceptualization and UI development of the EoM, respectively.
 * *Acknowledgements:*
 * The authors wish to thank Anna Francová and Jessica Gärtner for their support in the empirical evaluation of the first version of the `EoM`; as well as Johanne Tromp, Felix Klotzsche, Mert Akbal, and Alexander Masurovsky for helping in the conceptualization of the project on its first stage.
 * This project received funding from the European Union’s Horizon 2020 research and innovation programme through the XR4ALL project with grant agreement N° 825545.